Cyber-Vanguards/CTF/README.md

 * web

 ## Repository guidelines
-All files larger than 100MB **must** be excluded from the repository.
+All files larger than 100 MB **must** be excluded from the repository.

 * ### File structure
     ```